Kitware/dive/docs/Pipeline-Documentation.md

 ## Utility

 An assortment of other types of utility pipelines.
-Utility piplines are named `utility_<name>.pipe` and are unique in that they take detections as inputs.
+Utility piplines are named `utility_<name>.pipe` and are unique in that they _may_ take detections as inputs (but are not required to).

 | Pipeline | Use case                                                                   |
 | -------- | -------------------------------------------------------------------------- |